VVS Reconfiguration Plan

 What will the transportation model be?

+The transportation model will be direct door-to-door.
 The district is working closely with the Transportation Department to design the most efficient and equitable plan.
 Our priorities are the amount of time students are on the bus and student safety, and these will continue to guide the planning process.

 Will transportation times increase, especially for younger students?

 Our commitment is to keep bus rides safe, age-appropriate, and as short as possible.
 All three elementary schools are located between 3.6 to 5.7 miles of one another, which gives us flexibility in route planning.
+Our priority is that no new bus ride will be more than ten minutes longer than the current bus ride.

 How will this affect the state mandate for electric buses?